visipedia/iwildcam_comp/readme.md

 591e4006-23d2-11e8-a6a3-ec086b02610b,0
 ...
 ```
 The `id` column corresponds to the test image id.
-The `animal_present` is a binary value that indicates if an animal is predicted to be present in the image.
+The `animal_class` is an integer value that indicates the class of the animal, or `0` to represent the absence of an animal.

 ## Terms of Use